@ibnlanre/portal

 cookieStorage.removeItem("userToken", { path: "/" });

-Attempts to clear all cookies accessible to the current document’s path and domain by setting their expiration date to the past.
-Note that this might not remove cookies set with specific path
+Attempts to clear all cookies accessible to the current document's path and domain by setting their expiration date to the past.
+Note that this might not remove cookies set with specific `path` or `domain` attributes unless those are also iterated and cleared individually.

 cookieStorage.clear(); // Clears cookies for the current path/domain